 "But I don't have any money to invest to start my own business!"

 Most business startups require little or no investment - just time and effort.
 Those that do require investment?
-There are tons of potential investors in Canada.
+There are tons of potential investors in Canada who you can find funds from.
 Preparation is needed before you approach investors, but money is available for investment.

 There are three main orientations.
 Each of us thinks and acts from one main orientation and to a lesser extent one secondary one: